Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to become a medical assistant in Vermont, getting the right training is your first step.
 Most employers prefer candidates with formal education from an accredited school.
-In Vermont, there are several programs that will give you the skills you need to land your first job in a clinic, hospital, or private practice.
+In Vermont, there are several programs that can help you build the skills needed for clinics, hospitals, or private practices.
+Employment is not guaranteed.

 This guide covers the top medical assistant schools in the state, what you’ll learn, and how to choose the right program for your goals.